Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Solvability

 \section{Solvability}

-\IEEEPARstart{W}{e} define a hand as \emph{solvable} when we can design it for a meaningful simultaneous task of all the fingertips or end-effectors, that is, a positive rational task with at least two positions.
+\IEEEPARstart{A}{} hand is defined as \emph{solvable} when It can be designed for a meaningful simultaneous task of all the fingertips or end-effectors, that is, a positive rational task with at least two positions.
 Because some fingers may be overconstrained while others are underconstrained for a given topology, solvability needs to be checked systematically for all root-to-end-effector subgraphs of the hand, including those obtained when changing the root vertex to one of the end-effectors.

-Equation~\ref{eq:position} calculates number of positions for the exact kinematic synthesis of a tree topology.
-If the number of positions so obtained for the kinematic task of all subtrees is greater or equal than the number of positions for the overall tree, the tree is solvable for kinematic synthesis.
+Equation~\ref{eq:position} calculates the number of positions for the exact kinematic synthesis of a tree topology.
+If the number of positions so obtained for all subtrees' kinematic task is greater or equal than the number of positions for the overall tree, the tree is solvable for kinematic synthesis.

 In this equation, $D_s^e $ is the vector containing the number of structural variables for each edge, $E $ is the vector of ones for the edges belonging to the subgraph, $D_c^n $ is the vector of possible extra constraints for each branch, $B $ is the vector of ones for the branches belonging to the subgraph, $D_{ee}^n $ is the vector of degrees of freedom for the motion of each end effector, and $D_j^e $ is the vector containing the number of joint variables for each edge.
 These vectors are calculated with the help of the root-to-end-effector path matrix of the graph.